-We start out by presenting an extensive survey of the available literature about quality in different fields, ranging from philosophy to software engineering, in Section 2.
-We will use the insights gained from this survey to present a formal model for quality in Section 3.
-This model aims at combining the two views on quality (properties and desirability).
+In the remainder of this paper, we will first provide a brief discussion of the notion of quality.
+This is followed by the introduction of a formal model for quality in Section 3.
+This model aims to combine the two views on quality (properties and desirability).
 In Section 4 we will make this high-level model for quality more specific for the resources on the Web.
 That is, we will introduce a set of concepts with which we can model/represent the qualities of resources on the Web.
 We will use the same set of qualities to also introduce a language with which those properties that are used in a quality assessment can be expressed.
 The models presented in this section will assume that there is no uncertainty about the property assignments and the quality assessments.
 Uncertainty will be added to these models in Section 5.
 Last but not least, in Section 6 we will show how our findings can be operationalized on the Web by means of transformations.

-2 Quality
+2. Quality